Connection

 is currently not fully tested, and not documented.

-Upper and lower bounds can be “infinite” (by not setting them) resulting in the repective constraints not being added, and the flow variable therefore being (partially) unconstrained.
-Depending on the configuration the flow
+Upper and lower bounds can be “infinite” (by not setting them) resulting in the respective constraints not being added, and the flow variable therefore being (partially) unconstrained.
+Depending on the configuration the

 is calculated differently: